-i) No development of this kind shall be approved if it will have noticeable offsite effects from pollution, noise, visual impact or traffic which cannot be considered acceptable, or which cannot be ameliorated to be made acceptable, within the context of the surrounding area.

-- ii) A site plan must be included with proposals for recreational open space uses having more than two on-site activities; or for extensions or additional activity at the site of existing development of this kind.
-The site plan must clearly depict in proper scale and proportion the layout of all existing and proposed features of the site including activities, buildings and parking areas as well as any other items that Council may require. - iii) Buffers of existing plant growth must be retained around the site, including the parking area and any part fronting along a public road for a depth of at least 3 m (10 feet).
-Landscaping of buffers, parking areas, accesses and of the entire development in general is required and must be to the satisfaction of Council. - iv) All buildings on-site and otherwise associated with this development must have properly finished exteriors and be maintained to the satisfaction of Council.
+- No development of this kind shall be approved if it is not operated by a public authority or if it will have noticeable off-site effects from pollution, noise, visual impact or traffic which cannot be considered acceptable, or which cannot be ameliorated to be made acceptable, within the context of the surrounding area. - ii) A site plan must be included with proposals for such uses or for extensions or additional activity at the site of existing development of this kind.
+The site plan must clearly depict in proper scale and proportion the layout of all existing and proposed features of the site including activities, buildings and parking areas as well as any other items that Council may require. - Buffers of existing plant growth must be retained around the site, including the parking area and any part fronting along a public road for a depth of at least 50 m (165 feet).
+Landscaping of buffers, parking areas, accesses and of the entire development in general is required and must be to the satisfaction of Council. - All buildings on-site and otherwise associated with this development must have properly finished exteriors and be maintained to the satisfaction of Council.